prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 * This first Go challenge is now closed.
 * There were 173 entries from 41 countries.
-* The winners will be declared on 28th March.
-2015.
+* The winners of the first Go Challenge are:
 * The (#2) challenge by **Guillaume J. Charmes** is scheduled for 1st Apr.
 2015.

 **Feedback from the Evaluators**